tpc2233/segment_Sa2VA/README.md

 ## News

-- [x] Pixel-SAIL and Qwen-VL like models will be related before the end of July!!
+- [ ] Pixel-SAIL and Qwen-VL-like models will be released in the following month.
+Please stay tuned.

 - [x] Check out our recent works on pixel-LLM using one transformer, Pixel-SAIL[arxiv](https://arxiv.org/abs/2504.10465).